The following are some favorite quotes of others, and their Almost-World counterparts.

 Shakespeare: Parting is such sweet sorrow.

-John Dalston: Almost-parting is to stay and have another beer.
+John Dalston: Almost-parting is to do this: get to the door and continue to talk, then stay and have another beer.

 Shakespeare: To be, or not to be: that is the question.